-- (a) The Agreement shall become effective on September 1, 2021, if ratified by both the Board of Trustees and the UFF before or on September 1, 2021, and shall remain in effect through August 31, 2024.
-Article 12 Salaries, however, will become effective upon ratification by both the Board of Trustees and the UFF. - (b) Renegotiations for a successor agreement shall begin no later than October 1, 2023. - 26.2 Amendments.
+- (a) The Agreement shall become effective on September 1, 2024, upon ratification by both the Board of Trustees and the UFF and shall remain in effect through August 31, 2027. - (b) Annual Salary Increases as described in Article 12 are effective August 16 of the fiscal year for which they were negotiated. - (c) Renegotiations for a successor agreement shall begin no later than October 1, 2026. - 26.2 Amendments.
 This Agreement may be modified or amended only upon mutual, written agreement of the Board of Trustees and the UFF.
-In the event, the Board of Trustees and the UFF negotiate a mutually acceptable amendment to this Agreement, such amendment shall be put in writing and become part of this Agreement upon ratification by both parties.
+In the event the Board of Trustees and the UFF negotiate a mutually acceptable amendment to this Agreement, such amendment shall be put in writing and become part of this Agreement upon ratification by both parties.